 The PDPA was first passed by the Parliament of Singapore in October 2012 and was implemented in three phases by July 2014.

 - Who can be identified from that data or

 - Who can be identified from that data and other information to which the organisation has or is likely to have access to.

 Business contact information used for the purposes of business is exempt from PDPA unless it is solely for personal purposes.

 The PDPA imposes certain restrictions for transferring personal data outside of Singapore.
 Organizations are allowed to transfer personal data outside of Singapore if the recipient of the data is legally bound to provide a standard of protection for the personal data that is comparable to the protection under the PDPA.

 Organizations are advised to take steps such as implementing data transfer agreements, and contractual clauses, obtaining the individual’s consent, or ensuring that the recipient is located in a jurisdiction that has data protection laws similar to the protections available in PDPA.

 The Personal Data Protection Commission (PDPC) is the regulating authority that is in charge of enforcing the PDPA in Singapore and ensuring that organizations comply with its provisions.
 Under PDPA, the PDPC has the power to investigate and take enforcement action against organizations for violations, including imposing fines and issuing directions to cease or correct the offending conduct.

-The PDPC is part of the Telecommunications and Media Regulatory Authority, IMDA, which remains under the supervision of the Ministry of Communications.
+The PDPC is part of the InfoComm and Media Regulatory Authority, IMDA, which remains under the supervision of the Ministry of Communications.